By: Arthur Wallace and Garn A. Wallace

 25. Gypsum is a Source of Sulfur.

 Gypsum is a source of fertilizer sulfur.
-Due to the trend to production of high-analysis fertilizers and due to the need of removing sulfur dioxide emissions in industrial operations to give leaner air, more and more sulfur deficiencies are present in agriculture (Tabatabai 1986).
+Due to the trend to production of high-analysis fertilizers and due to the need of removing sulfur dioxide emissions in industrial operations to give cleaner air, more and more sulfur deficiencies are present in agriculture (Tabatabai 1986).

 A liberal application of gypsum is a good procedure for starting a piece of land into no-till soil management or pasture.
 Improved soil aggregation and permeability will persist for years and surface-applied fertilizers will more easily penetrate as result of the gypsum (Shainberg et al. 1989).